mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 42:38

 And next, [the] gut system.
-For this, Dogen says, "eat and drink moderately.
-And also, breathe gently through your nose."
+For this, Dogen says, "Eat and drink moderately."
+And also, "Breathe gently through your nose."
 But actually, your heart, your lungs, and hormone system, or your intestines, your stomach, are completely beyond your control.
 It's going on.
 Even though your heart is beating, [go and?] slow down, okay?
 And then you put the gasoline into it, and try to get the energy – you cannot do it.
-So when you see the heart slowing down, [the lungs?] slow down - but that is [*unintelligible*]. [*unintelligible*].
+So when you see the heart slowing down, *[unintelligible]* slow down - but that is [*unintelligible*].
 Either way, it is.
 Sometimes you have to accept it.

 So, your heart, your lungs, and your stomach, your intestines, hormone system, are completely beyond your control.
 But there is one thing that you can control, and that is the breath.
 And also this breath really influences the whole system, all systems of the hormones, and also the lungs, and heart, everything.
 That is the breath.
-That's why we try to concentrate on the breath.
-Taking care of breath.
+That's why we try to concentrate on the breath, taking care of breath.
 At that time, all guts work very naturally, very naturally.
 Circulation of your breath, pretty good.
 [The pulse?] is pretty good.
 And your heart is beating normally.
 Very natural.

 ##### 44:56

 Next, the brain-nerve system.
 According to brain-nerve system, Dogen Zenji says, "Do not think good or bad; do not administer pros and cons."
-Or, "cease all the movements of the conscious mind, the gauging of thoughts and views.
+Or, "Cease all the movements of the conscious mind, the gauging of thoughts and views.
 Have no design on becoming a Buddha."

 > (It looks like the translation Katagiri is using may be Norman Waddell's, as it says "administer pros and cons".
 See ["The Heart of Dogen's Shobogenzo" (PDF File)](https://terebess.hu/zen/dogen/The-Heart-of-Dogens-Shobogenzo.pdf))

-That is brain-nerve system.
+That is [the] brain-nerve system.
 According to brain-nerve system, we have to regulate mind.
 Mind is characterized by attachment; attaching to one of two extreme ideas.
 This is characteristic of mind.
 So, we have to make arrangement of the function of the mind...

 [tape change]